 Neural networks power AI in recognising and processing human speech, crucial for virtual assistants and real-time language translation.

-Everyday AI Applications
+Everyday AI applications

 AI is embedded in nearly every aspect of our lives, often invisibly.
 Let’s look at some examples: